gtrofimiuk/SCLKernelDecoder/README.md

 * `Trofimiuk16_345` - 16 x 16 kernel `K_16`
 * `Trofimiuk32_342` - 32 x 32 kernel `K_32`

 This implementation does not support mixed kernels, shortening and puncturing.
-We introduce these parameters for future implementations
+These features will be implemented in future releases